 Professor Olle Korsgren, Uppsala universitet

-1 800 000 SEK
+1 800 000 kroner

 The role of the duodenal microbiota in the etiopathology of Type 1 Diabetes